andrewhwaller/dotfiles/README.md

 ``` shell
 brew tap homebrew/cask-fonts && brew install --cask font-hack-nerd-font
 ```
-You can set the font in iTerm if using Neovim; for MacVim, you'll need to set the font in your .vimrc.
 ### Clone repo
 Clone this repo into `$HOME` and create the following symlinks:
 #### symlinks